mcfedr/queue-manager-bundle/README.md

      */
     public function execute(array $arguments);

+If your job throws an exception it will be retried (assuming the driver supports retrying), unless the exception thrown is an instance of `UnrecoverableJobExceptionInterface`.

 ## Creating a driver

 Firstly a driver needs to implement a `QueueManager`.
 This should put tasks into queues.